-Adidas Authenticity Checklist: How to Spot a Fake
+Adidas Authenticity Checklist: Fact From Fake

 Check the care labels, feel the fabric, and watch for red flags before you buy.
+Use the checklist below to go through key authenticity checks for adidas kits.
+No single check is definitive, but together they can help you make a more informed judgment.

 Product Code